-Edward is a civil practitioner with a particular specialism in licensing and regulatory work.
+Edward is a civil practitioner with a particular specialism in licensing work.

-Edward maintains a general civil practice which stretches across the fields of insolvency, landlord and tenant (both residential and commercial), sale of goods disputes, disrepair and dilapidations, and general commercial litigation.
+Edward maintains a general civil practice which stretches across the fields of personal injury, credit hire, insolvency, landlord and tenant (both residential and commercial), sale of goods disputes, and general commercial litigation.

 Edward is happy to advise and settle pleadings in all of the above areas of law.

-H v H – All day strike out application on a commercial claim applying the principle of res judicata.
+· H v H – Strike out application on a commercial claim applying the principle of res judicata.

 Landlord and Tenant & Possession

 · E & others v C & others - acting for five tenants in a case concerning whether the grant of a tenancy-at-will is protected under the Landlord & Tenant Act 1951.